What information we collect, hold and use

 - to contact you to take part in independent research or surveys and ask your opinion about our services to ensure we understand how we can deliver a better service to our service users.

-Any personal information recorded during telephone conversations is stored on the system for a period of 12 months after which it is securely deleted.
+Any personal information recorded during telephone conversations is stored on the system for a fixed period after which it is securely deleted.

 Agencies we might share the information with include: